Address and street name grids in the Philippines

 Road number grids seen in Bonifacio Global City

 Road number grids observed in Bonifacio Global City (BGC), Taguig.
-For a change we use a different grid color, to see how the reader likes it.
 Source code, KMZ.
+A virtual "18th Boulevard" shall be our folded single axis.

 Also what should have been called 1st Avenue is called 2nd Avenue.
 Perhaps to avoid dealing with a "0th Avenue" where what is currently named 1st Avenue lies.
 That teaches them a lesson for getting too close to the edge.
 Recommendation: (afterthought) if I were in charge I would at least have had the center point at 25th Avenue and 75th Street, and grow in all four directions from there.